Thursday, June 18, 2026

 4:15 pm.
 Historical walk thru the old town.
 Old town streets were closest to hotel.
 New town farther away and noticeable by wider avenue which we walked along for an evening chef meal later.

 Visited two Greek Orthodox type churches.
 One contained few chairs.
 Most members stand during service.
 No statues.
-Gold glittered wall drawings in frames and photo icon paintngs hung for worship.
+Gold glittered wall drawings in frames and photo icon paintings hung for worship.
 Metal medallions hung from frames.

 5:15 pm.
 Walked to newer town restaurant chef cooking studio about 20 minutes from hotel.
 Tall husband and short stocky wife bantered on who will instruct meal and who will discuss wine choices.
 2 children we found out.
 One young lad came in after school.
 We prepared rice filled grape leaf rolls.
 A sweet honey infused thin cream filled phyllo dough that we pushed down into a cup attempting to make into a flower of sorts.
 This "glaktoboureko" baked in oven.
 Fun night.
 Wife's choice for wine, a clear white, no nitrate that satisfied.
 No after taste.
 She served extra, proud of her wine tasting selection skills.